er-contreras/suckless/README.md

 - It could be that there are many dependencies try to find that one that install all.

-## Add autostart.h
+## Add autostart.sh

-There are some executable that require to be added to `~/.dwm/autostart.h` to make them work
+There are some executable that require to be added to `~/.dwm/autostart.sh` to make them work

 `
 #!/bin/bash
-xrandr --output LVDS-1 --off &
+xrandr --output eDP-1 --off &
 exec slstatus &
 nitrogen --restore &
 exec compton &